rust-lang/book/nostarch/chapter08.md

 As with any variable as we discussed in Chapter 3, if we want to be able to change its value, we need to make it mutable with the `mut` keyword.
-The numbers we place inside are all `i32`s, and Rust infers this from the data, so we don’t need the `Vec<i32>` annotation.
+The numbers we place inside are all of type `i32`, and Rust infers this from the data, so we don’t need the `Vec<i32>` annotation.

 ### Dropping a Vector Drops its Elements